dart-lang/site-www/src/_tutorials/server/fetch-data.md

-To provide the decoded JSON with more structure, making it easier to work with, you can create a class which can store the retrieved data using specific types depending on the schema of your data.
+To provide the decoded JSON with more structure, making it easier to work with, create a class that can store the retrieved data using specific types depending on the schema of your data.

-The following snippets shows a class-based representation which can store the package information returned from the mock JSON file you requested.
+The following snippet shows a class-based representation that can store the package information returned from the mock JSON file you requested.
 This structure assumes all fields except the `repository` are required and provided every time.